jamessimone/apex-rollup/README.md

 Create fast, scalable custom rollups driven by Custom Metadata in your Salesforce org with Apex Rollup.
 As seen on [Replacing DLRS With Custom Rollup](https://www.jamessimone.net/blog/joys-of-apex/replacing-dlrs-with-custom-rollup/) and on [Unofficial SF](https://unofficialsf.com/from-james-simone-create-powerful-rollups-in-your-flows-with-a-single-perform-rollup-action/) - if you are looking to replace DLRS with Apex Rollup, [we have a whole migration section for you](#migrating-from-dlrs)!

+Please note that there are _toggleable_ dropdown sections used frequently in this document.
+Keep your eyes peeled for sections entitled "Expand for ...", as tapping on those will produce much more in the way of documentation.

+As well, don't miss [the Wiki](../../wiki), which includes more advanced information available on many topics.

 ## Deployment & Setup

 <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t6g000008Sk93AAC">